A-iPower SUA3800iEDP - 3500/3800W Dual Fuel Inverter Generator With Remote Start

 A-iPower’s Switch On Demand technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-As for its running time, the SUA3800iED, along with its 2.6 gallons fuel capacity, can run for up to 12 hours with a full tank filled with gasoline (fuel consumption around 0.22 GPH).
-If propane is used, it can operate for up to 16 hours (estimation based on a 20 lbs tank - propane consumption around 0.29 GPH).
+The running time of the SUA3800iEDP, with its 2.6 gallons fuel capacity, can reach up to 12 hours on a full tank of gasoline (fuel consumption around 0.22 GPH).
+With propane, it can reach up to 16 hours (estimation based on a 20 lbs tank - propane consumption around 0.29 GPH).

-The SUA3800iED generates a clean sine wave: providing <3% Total Harmonic Distortion (THD), delicate electronics can be plugged in its AC outlets safely.
+The SUA3800iEDP produces a clean sine wave: thanks to a <3% Total Harmonic Distortion (THD), your sensitive electronics can be safely plugged in the AC outlets.

 Outlets

-Even though this A-iPower generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor (included).
+While this A-iPower generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor (included).

 Portability

-As the generator's weight is 121 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
-However, its challenging mobility is solved by its set of 2 wheels and its telecospic handle, which will ease its displacement, once it is on the floor.
+While technically classified as 'portable' due to its ability to be moved, the 121 lbs of this generator make manual lifting and transportation incredibly difficult.
+However, its challenging mobility is solved by its set of 2 wheels (⌀6") and its telescopic handle, which will ease its displacement, once it is on the floor.

 Features

-In addition to this info, several light indicators serve to show you when the oil level is too low, the generator is on overload and the generator is ready.
+In addition to this info, light indicators on the device will signal if the generator is ready, its oil levels are insufficient and the generator is overloaded.

 Product Video

-- Since the inverter generator's noise is rated at 63 dBA, it has the roughly average expected noise for a device of similar type and power.
-If noise emissions are one of your priorities, you may be interested in the Westinghouse iGen4500DF, one of the least noisy generators similarly powerful as this one, rated for 52 dBA.
+- Given its rated noise level of 63 dBA, this inverter generator aligns with the average expected noise rating for devices of similar type and power.
+If noise emissions are important to you, one of the least noisy generators of this power range is the Westinghouse iGen5000DF with only 52 dBA.

-- As far as autonomy is concerned, providing up to 12 hours of runtime with a full tank at a 25% load, the SUA3800iED falls into the low end in comparison with other inverters of a comparable power output.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Firman W03661OF, as it provides up to 25 hours.
+- Regarding its autonomy, the autonomy of the SUA3800iEDP, reaching up to 12 hours at a 25% load, can be considered as low end, compared to other inverters of a roughly equal output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Firman WH03662OF, which is able to run for up to 25 hours.

 Price comparison